 The original petition will identify the parties to the divorce and any children they may have.
 The party filing for divorce will have to state a reason as part of the petition or letter.
 In most states, this will be “irreconcilable differences” or “incompatibility.”

 The person filing for the divorce will be named the “petitioner” by the courts while the other party to the divorce is referred to as the “respondent” or, in some states, the “defendant.”

 The original petition or letter of complaint is then served on the respondent.
 Normally a member of the local sheriff's office serves the petition.
-Once the respondent has been served he/she has thirty days to hire an attorney and respond to the original petition for divorce.
-It is at this time that either party may ask for restraining orders, protective orders or temporary orders pertaining to child support and alimony.
+Once the respondent has been served, they have 30 days to hire an attorney and respond to the original petition for divorce.
+It is at this time that either party may ask for restraining orders, protective orders, or temporary orders pertaining to child support and alimony.

 Temporary Divorce Orders